I’m guessing that if you enjoy photography, your kids are the focus of most of your photos. Am I right?

-Use this list to capture personality in photos
+Use this list to help you capture personality in your photos

 Kids don’t naturally sit still or stay quiet.
 If your child likes to climb, then snap shots as they climb around on rocks or other objects in your location.
 Let them look for bugs, sit in trees, throw rocks in the water or whatever it is that will get you genuine character.
-If you are at your own home or doing an in home session with a family, this can be much easier.
+If you are at your own home this can be much easier.
 They are in their element, just follow along and take pictures as they do their thing.

 A lot of a child’s personality shines through when they are with someone they love.
 I get some of my best shots when my kids are playing together.
 Or when my daughter looks up at her daddy with her big brown eyes.

 One of the best things about a photograph is the ability to say so much without any words.
-It is always my goal to capture a person as authentically and organically as possible.
-I want the photo be an exact replica of who the person is.
+Try to capture your children as authentically and organically as possible.
 With kids, formal photographs often look very posed.
 They don’t know how to “look” natural.
-So whether you are taking photographs of your kids or doing a photo session try to make the process as natural as possible for kids and you will capture personality in your kids so you can get photos you will treasure!
+Use the tips above to bring out the personality in your kids so you can get photos you will treasure!